exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 ![Overview after DC1 fails](images/SDDC/dr_active_1.png)

 > **CAUTION:** The cluster requires manual intervention from here.
 While a disaster-case is normally that one Data Center is unavailable (or at least two active nodes have failed), it actually may also be the case that the link between the two data centers is severed, so each site of the cluster thinks the other has failed (split-brain).
 For this reason, a process, team or runbook decides which set of nodes to mark as suspended or which steps to execute next.
+>
 > **NOTE:** To operate an Exasol cluster, the cluster needs a quorum.
 If the cluster has no quorum, the cluster does not accept any changes to any of the services and for example also confd will not show the right data or does not respond to requests properly.
-To create a quorum at least 50% + 1 of the nodes of a cluster need to be online.
+To create a quorum, at least 50% + 1 of the nodes of a cluster need to be online.

 In this example, all nodes from DC1 failed and this will make the quorum of the cluster fail.
 In order to restore the quorum with the remaining nodes from DC2 the failed nodes need to be suspended (temporarily removed from the cluster quorum).

 > **NOTE:** It might take up to 60 seconds for the cluster to reevaluate the quorum and to recognize failed nodes.
 Reelections are constantly ongoing every couple of seconds.

 1. Use ConfD to suspend the failed nodes from DC1:

     ```bash
     confd_client node_suspend nid: '[11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22]'
     ```